tracim/tracim/doc/database.md

 ### Minimalist introduction to PostgreSQL ###

-If you already use/know `PostgreSQL`, you can directly go to *Test the database access*.

 #### Driver ####

 Tracim uses the `psycopg2` driver between the `SQLAlchemy` ORM and the `PostgreSQL` RDBMS.
 Run the following command to install the right version: